toddaustin07/Heatmiser/README.md

 If in Standby mode, and frost protection is **disabled** for your zone, this value will automatically be set to 4 degrees Celsius, and changing the value will have no affect on the thermostat.

 ##### Hold
-Tapping the button will request Hold to be enabled; tapping again will disable.
+Tapping this button will request Hold to be enabled; tapping again will disable.
 The hold duration requested is configured below.

 ##### Hold Duration
 This sets the hours and minutes for the requested Hold.
 Format must be hh:mm / h:mm / hh:m / h:m, with leading 0's optional (e.g. 01:15 or 1:15), where 'hh' (hours) is 00-23 and 'mm' (minutes) is 00-59.